 Search engine optimisation is more than just an online marketing tool.
 It’s a discipline, and one that evolves over time and not only as its users become more expert.
 SEO develops as Google and other search engines change their algorithms over time, promoting new practices while letting others become entirely obsolete.
 One of the latest SEO shifts has been the change in how these sites understand language.
-Instead of just keywords, now we have to start thinking more about topics and, in particular, Topic Clusters.
+Instead of just keywords, now we have to start thinking more about topics and, in particular, content topic clusters.

 While keywords still do (and likely always will) play an important role in SEO, many are seeing success where focus on a topic is found.
 In particular, there has been a lot of success in creating a hub for content becoming known as a “pillar”.
 From this pillar, they link to content across the site relevant to the topic of the pillar.
 Different pillars for different categories, with each individual page linking back to the pillar.
 This is how you form a Topic Cluster.

-What those clusters depends on what your site aims to do.
+What those clusters are depends on what your site aims to do.
 For instance, an individual cluster might cover on service your business offers, such as routine maintenance for a garage business.
 Then the cluster content will go on to cover different aspects of routine maintenance, including diagnostics, routine wheel balancing, engine checks and so on.

 Relevance and specification is growing more important in SEO.
 This is due to Google and other search engines become more aware and more wary of practices like keyword flooding and keyword cannibalisation (where multiple pages on the same site compete for the same keywords, reducing all pages chances of success).
 Topic clusters stop keyword cannibalisation, by acting as a hub for all pages that might cannibalise each other.